alexharri/website/posts/state-of-iceland-2024.md

 </tbody>
 </table>}

-<SmallNote>The EUR and USD figures are using an exchange rate of ISK 1 = EUR 0.0067 and ISK 1 = USD 0.0072 from the 2nd of July 2024.</SmallNote>
+<SmallNote>The EUR and USD figures are using an exchange rate of ISK 1 = EUR 0.0067 and ISK 1 = USD 0.0072, measured on the 2nd of July 2024.</SmallNote>

 In Iceland we generally generally discuss monthly salaries instead of yearly, but in the US (and other countries) yearly salary figures are more common.
-Here is the same table with yearly salary figures (i.e. multiplied by 12).
+Here is the same table with yearly salary figures.

 {<table data-align="right">
 <tbody>